LeEco: Film studios

 LeEco is the owner of Le Vision Pictures.
 On 5 December 2015, it was announced that the film studio would be sold to Le.com.
 As of 8 November 2016, the deal was still in the phase of valuation.

 In September 2016 the company announced the acquisition of Dichotomy Creative Group and the creation of Le Vision Entertainment, a US-based film studio.

 As of May 2018, the company is still actively working on film development.

 Le VR

-Le VR (乐视虚拟现实 (lèshì xūnǐxiànshí)) is a company that invests in virtual reality technology.
-Its products are currently only available in China and can be found and be experienced by customers for free at its Beijing Headquarter's ground floor, retail section.
-Meanwhile, it is being researched and developed in Silicon Valley office.

-As of April 2018, the company has decided to dissolve its VR division in the US due to financial constraints.
+Le VR (乐视虚拟现实 (lèshì xūnǐxiànshí)) invests in virtual reality technology.
+The company was dissolved in the US due to financial constraints as of 2018.

-Products

-Continual Digital Lossless Audio

-CDLA is a proprietary technology that implements an audio processing chip into USB Type-C connector.
-With CDLA, instead of the smartphone decoding the audio and outputting signal through analog 3.5mm jack, the audio piece is transferred in digital form via USB Type C to the CDLA chip typically inside the USB connector, which then produces and outputs analog signal through the normal built-in audio cable.
-The principle is similar to USB audio cards, which are known to produce mediocre results due to problems with shielding, as compared to professional audio equipment.
-There are no independent tests to prove the company claims and the whole argumentation is full of marketing with little connection to actual audio technology.
-It is not possible to use regular 3.5mm jack headphones with CDLA phone, it requires specialized CDLA headsets.
-Because of this and proprietary design, the price of CDLA unit is higher compared to 3.5mm jack headphones, while any compatibility is absent.

 Sister companies

 LeEco Global Holding

-Jia Yueting, also owned 28.83% shares of Hong Kong listed company Coolpad Group (as the largest shareholder and chairman of the board) via Cayman Islands-incorporated Lele Holding (and its subsidiary LeEco Global Holding), which had no parent-subsidiary relation with China-incorporated Leshi Holding (Beijing), the parent company of mainland China part of LeEco.
+Jia Yueting also owned 28.83% shares of Hong Kong listed company Coolpad Group (as the largest shareholder and chairman of the board) via Cayman Islands-incorporated Lele Holding (and its subsidiary LeEco Global Holding), which had no parent-subsidiary relation with China-incorporated Leshi Holding (Beijing), the parent company of mainland China part of LeEco.

 It was reported that LeEco Global Holding opened a call center in Russia in 2016.